Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Chinatown in Kobe, Japan day trip: A traditional Chinese archway entrance in Kobe’s Chinatown, with red and gold details, surrounded by shops and people walking.

-16. Sorakuen Garden: Located north of Chinatown, this serene Japanese garden is less than $2 USD to enter.
+Sorakuen Garden is located north of Chinatown.
+Explore this serene Japanese garden for less than $2 USD.

-18. East Park (Higashi Yūenchi): This is an urban park and memorial to the 1995 earthquake.
-Lots of art installations to check out.
+East Park (Higashi Yūenchi) is an urban park and memorial to the 1995 earthquake.
+There are many art installations to check out.
+I wish I was able to fit this stop in.

 Motomachi Walking Street in Kobe, Japan: An indoor shopping street in Kobe, featuring various shops, people walking, and a high arched ceiling.